CloudFTL/BugCollection/README.md

 # BugCollection
-All of the previous iMessage bugs I could find enjoy use responsibly THIS CONTAINS NOT 1 but 6 bugs if one doesnt work you have 5 more
+All of the previous iMessage bugs I could find enjoy use responsibly THIS CONTAINS NOT 1 but 7 bugs THERE IS A BUG FOR EVERY FIRMWARE

 Here Is The List